Adopted by Council

 Supporting electric vehicle technology

-The draft Electric Vehicle Charging Infrastructure Plan has been developed to guide the future management of publicly operated electric vehicle (EV) charging stations in the Northern Beaches.
+The Electric Vehicle Charging Infrastructure Plan will guide the future management of publicly operated electric vehicle (EV) charging stations in the Northern Beaches.

-The draft plan creates the framework for establishing a future network of EV charging stations and outlines conditions for the installation, management, maintenance and removal of EV charging infrastructure on identified Council sites.
+The plan identifies the framework for establishing a future network of EV charging stations and outlines conditions for the installation, management, maintenance and removal of EV charging infrastructure on identified Council sites.

 Our MOVE Transport Strategy sets a target of a 30 percent reduction in vehicle emissions by 2038, and our Climate Change Action Plan has a range of actions for delivering this outcome including facilitating and providing public EV charging infrastructure at key locations.

 The draft plan supports the uptake of electric vehicles and will help reduce 'range anxiety' for EV drivers with more convenient charging stations across the area.

 Click here to view an interactive map of all the current EV chargers across Australia.

 The draft plan proposes future charging locations across the Northern Beaches including:

 - tourist destinations

 - beach carparks